mmagnus/PyMOL4RNA/README.md

 PyMOL4RNA
 =========

-Go to https://github.com/mmagnus/rna-pdb-tools for the latest version.
+<big>Go to https://github.com/mmagnus/rna-tools for the latest version.</big>

 To get: